 Canada exports a lot of worthy things.
 Universal human rights, the idea of a UN peacekeeping force, poutine.
-But one of the country’s greatest exports, at least in my opinion, is its people.
+But one of the country’s greatest exports, at least in our opinion, is its people.

-The Expats is both a celebration and examination of the lives of Canadians living abroad.
-It’s about viewing the world through the eyes of our fellow Canadians.
-At least for now.
-It’s very possible the Expats will grow into something that celebrates all the wonders and strangeness of cross pollination between countries.
+The Expats was both a celebration and examination of the lives of Canadians living abroad.
+It was about viewing the world through the eyes of our fellow Canadians.

 Adam Rozenhart has been a journalist, podcaster and communications professional for over ten years.
 He’s written for blogs and print publications, he’s produced video for businesses and for himself, and has worked in the digital space his entire life.
 You can find out more about Adam by visiting his website or checking out his YouTube channel.